 - Just because the Big Bad is dead doesn't mean his entire empire goes away overnight.
 Walt and Mike spend much of the episode trying to get some sort of system out of the ashes of Gus' empire.

-- Walt poisoning Brock might've gotten Jesse to do what he needed him to do, but poisoning a child is something that's generally frowned upon, and Saul expresses his thorough disgust with Walt for what he did and even attempts to break off their partnership before Walt literally backs him into a corner and forces him into compliance.
+- Walt poisoning Brock might've gotten Jesse to do what he needed him to do, but poisoning a child is something that's generally frowned upon, and Saul expresses his thorough disgust with Walt for what he did and even attempts to break off their partnership before Walt confronts him, essentially reminding of his obligation towards his clients.

 - Gus getting killed, out in public, in broad daylight, in the incredibly attention gathering fashion of being blown up by a bomb, means that the police have to get involved and investigate everything about this seemingly ordinary fast food store owner who was already on their radar.
 As a result, Walt and company have to devise a way to get rid of the evidence that's on Gus' personal laptop before they're all caught.

 - Ted slipping and crashing into his cabinet was one of, if not, the most hysterical moment of Black Comedy in the entire series, but the series has repeatedly shown that when someone is hurt, humorously or seriously, they will be injured and then they will be realistically hindered by it until they can fully heal.
 Sprinting in a blind panic and sliding head first into a solid, unmoving cabinet isn't something the body will appreciate, and Ted's shown to now be paralyzed from the neck down as a result of his fall breaking his neck.